-The Municipality shall recover all unauthorised, irregular or fruitless and wasteful expenditure from the responsible individuals in line with section 32 of the MFMA.
+The Municipality shall recover all unauthorised, irregular or fruitless and wasteful expenditure from the responsible individuals in line with section 32 of the MFMA and Council's approved UIF&W policy.

 Council will not write off losses without valid reasons.